-International Convention for the Unification of Certain Rules Relating to the Arrest of Sea-Going Ships 1952 (Brussels Convention) is applicable in Montenegro and consequently MINA is mostly set out in line with the said Convention.
-Sea-going ship is defined as a vessel intended for sea-going navigation, exceeding 12 meters in length and with GT greater than15, or authorized to carry more than 12 passengers.
+International Convention for the Unification of Certain Rules Relating to the Arrest of Sea-Going Ships 1952 (Brussels Convention) is applicable in Montenegro and consequently the Marine and Inland Navigation Act (MINA, 1998) is mostly set out in line with the said Convention.
 Montenegro has made reservation to apply domestic rules for disputes as to the title to or ownership of any ship (Article1, paragraph (1)(o)).